 When setting up the evaluation environment, keep in mind any accessibility or safety needs.
-For example, is there enough space for wheelchair or assistive device to move around?
+For example, is there enough space for wheelchairs or assistive devices to move around?
 Are you able to circulate around the room to monitor test takers?
-Can student flow easily in and out of the room?
+Can students flow easily in and out of the room?